AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/MixedConstructs/While_If_Case_If/tc.rst

 We implement a double testing strategy, with:

-* Statement coverage-oriented scenarios, exercising SC possibilities (loop entered or not, If part of an If statement reached or not, Case statement alternatives reached or not, ...) and combinations of these.
+* Statement coverage-oriented scenarios, exercising SC possibilities (loop entered or not, IF part of an IF statement reached or not, CASE statement alternatives reached or not, ...) and combinations of these.

 * Decision coverage-oriented scenarios, exercising DC possibilities